anonymousmfa/AUXploit/README.md

 This repository contains demonstration videos illustrating the attacks evaluated in an anonymous research study.
 The videos highlight how accessibility gaps, screen reader limitations, and malware-assisted actions can be exploited to achieve silent and concurrent account access.

+> **Note:** We intentionally do not release executable artifacts or source code, as this work involves a functional malware implementation that could be misused; instead, we provide demonstration videos, and the paper contains sufficient detail to understand and evaluate the attacks in an ethical and controlled manner.
 ---

 ## Concurrent Account Access by Bypassing Passkeys